Hillside Construction

 Access and Logistics

 Access is the constraint that shapes every other decision on a hillside project.
 The street width determines what trucks can reach the site.
 The driveway slope determines what equipment can get to the building pad.
 The available staging area determines how materials are delivered and stored.
-These aren't details that get figured out during construction - they determine the construction strategy before the first permit is pulled.
+These aren't details that get figured out during construction.
+They determine the construction strategy before the first permit is pulled.

 Street and Site Access